Gregory PoggiProfessor of Theatre (Arts Administration) and Senior Advisor to the Dean

 Over the years Poggi has collaborated with many Tony Award winners including actors Len Cariou, Boyd Gaines, Randy Graff, and Patricia Elliott; directors Jerry Zaks and Vivian Matalon; and designers Jess Goldstein and Neil Peter Jampolis.
 Poggi also was chair of the Division of Arts Administration in the Meadows School of the Arts at Southern Methodist University, Dallas for 15 years, a program which awards both an MA in Arts Administration and an MBA.
 He also chaired three other Divisions: Theatre, Dance, and Corporate Communications & Public Affairs.
 While at SMU, Poggi served as artistic consultant to the Dallas Theater Center during their search for a new artistic director.

 BA (English literature & speech and theater), Iona College

 MA (rhetoric and theater), Indiana University

-PhD (dramatic literature, theory and criticism), Indiana University, School of Letters, and Oxford University
+PhD (dramatic literature, theory and criticism), Indiana University and Oxford University